rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Intro to 3DPrinterOS.md

 <p class = "clear-float"></p>

+!!! tip
+    To give your print the best chance of success, you want to both elimiate support, and maximize how much of the print touches the bed of the machine.
+Try to orient your part to be like as pyramid-like as possible - a large, flat, base that tapers up into the air.

 ### Saving

 Once you are happy with the scale and rotation of the part, it is recommended to hit "On bed" and "Center" one more time, then you can save it with the "Save" button.